sarvkk/MachineLearning101/README.md

 - Labeled axes and title
 - Grid for better readability

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Acknowledgments

 - This implementation is meant for educational purposes
-- Inspired by the need for a simple, understandable linear regression implementation
+- Inspired by the need for a simple, understandable regression implementation